-- 1. Grantees who are Out of Compliance with grant requirements will receive a Corrective Action letter.
-As with a "Warning" situation, the grantee will be notified in writing of the issues needing resolution, how the program can demonstrate compliance, what technical assistance and resources can be offered and how ADE will monitor the issues to determine when/if they have been resolved. - 2.
+- 1. Grantees who are Out of Compliance with grant requirements will receive a Corrective Action letter and/or Special Grant Award Conditions letter in ADE Grants Management.
+The grantee will be notified in writing of the issues needing resolution, how the program can demonstrate compliance, what technical assistance and resources can be offered and how ADE will monitor the issues to determine when/if they have been resolved. - 2.
 A site visit will be scheduled with leadership of the 21st CCLC grant program to discuss the issues and their potential resolution. - 3.
 Follow-up may be conducted in various ways depending on the progress made and the level of oversight/guidance needed.